 Judy was appointed to the Family Life Board in February 2019.
 Judy is a business consultant and government advisor, who specialises in digital and technology innovation and business transformation.
 She has held senior executive positions in startups through to ASX-listed companies, including News Limited, Westpac, Southcorp and Winepros.

-Judy also works as a sessional academic and industry supervisor at Swinburne and Federation University.
-She sits on the Advisory Board of C31 (Melbourne Community TV Consortium Ltd) and the Board Guild of AusTTA (Australian Transformation and Turnaround Association).
+Judy is an Ambassador for the Women's Resilience Centre, supporting women who have experienced domestic abuse and also sits on the Advisory Board of C31 (Melbourne Community TV Consortium Ltd).